Pixel-Master/Spam-Bot/README.md

 # Spam-Bot
 A simple Spam-Bot written in Python with a user-friendly UI

+After you pressed "Start", it is going to type the text automatically (after the configured delay) and press enter after the text has been written.
+That means that it will work with alsmost all chat-apps.

 ## Features:
 - Write content automatically
 - Choose how often your text message is written